samuel-ma/G-Bot/README.md

 Installation
 ------------
-To install Walrus run this command:
+To install PyWalrus run this command:
 ```
 $ pip3 install pywalrus
 ```